 Adding to this you have the gorgeous coastline of Miri, with numerous long and white sandy beaches to choose from.

 The single most important tip for family travellers to Miri is to ensure you are well packed.
-To ensure the area is a natural habitat, the majority of attractions are only lightly developed; so sandflies and mosquitoes are sometimes a problem.
-Hiking shoes are needed for discovering the caves and don’t forget that harsh Malaysian sun – be prepared to reapply sunscreen multiple times a day!
+Sandflies and mosquitoes are sometimes a problem.
+Hiking shoes are needed for discovering the caves and don’t forget that Malaysian sun – be prepared to reapply sunscreen multiple times a day!

 But, bottom line, your children will enjoy an amazing back-to-nature experience with an education thrown in for free!

 Miri is an interesting city – from its glorious oil industry history to the numerous natural wonders on its doorstep.
-It offers a perfect demonstration of a balance between economic development and nature conservation, that is a lesson to the world.
+There is plenty you can do here beyond a trip to Mulu National Park.